jogesh2491985/PHP_Login-System/README.md

-# PHP_Login-System
+# PHP-Login-System
-A Login System with User Registration
+A sample login system with user registration